Nokia 9 PureView

-The Nokia 9 PureView is a Nokia-branded flagship smartphone developed by HMD Global.
+The Nokia 9 PureView is a Nokia-branded flagship penta-camera smartphone developed by HMD Global.
 It was introduced at the 2019 Mobile World Congress (MWC) in Barcelona, Spain as a successor to the Nokia 8 Sirocco.
 It alludes to Nokia's previous camera-centric PureView devices, which ended with the Lumia 950 and 950 XL.
-Like most of HMD's Nokia smartphones, the 9 PureView is part of the Android One program.
+Like most of HMD's Nokia smartphones of the time, the 9 PureView is part of the Android One program.

 Specifications

 Hardware and Design

-Key upgrades over the Nokia 8 Sirocco include a faster Snapdragon 845 chip and Adreno 630 GPU, a taller 6" 18:9 screen with HDR10 support, a higher resolution HDR selfie camera that can now record in 4K, more LTE bands, faster wireless charging, an in-display fingerprint scanner, and a slightly larger battery capacity.
+Key upgrades over the Nokia 8 Sirocco include a faster Snapdragon 845 chip and Adreno 630 GPU, a taller 6-inch 18:9 screen with HDR10 support, a higher resolution HDR selfie camera that can now record in 4K, more LTE bands, faster wireless charging, an in-display fingerprint scanner, and a slightly larger battery capacity.
 Storage and RAM are unchanged, with a single 128 GB/6 GB configuration.
-At the rear, a multi-camera setup is featured in a honeycomb-like arrangement with a dual-LED flash and time-of-flight sensor offset to the left and right respectively, and a hole for the microphone above.
+At the rear, a multi-camera setup is featured in a honeycomb-like arrangement with a dual-LED flash and time-of-flight sensor (ToF) offset to the left and right respectively, and a hole for the microphone above.
 Externally, the 9 keeps the glass/metal construction of the Sirocco, but it shelves the Sirocco's stainless steel chassis in favor of 6000 series aluminum.

 Cameras

-The 9 PureView uses a penta-camera system with Zeiss optics, 2 of which are RGB sensors and 3 of which are monochromatic sensors.
+The 9 PureView uses a penta-camera system with ZEISS optics, 2 of which are RGB sensors and 3 of which are monochromatic sensors.
 All 5 lenses are identical 12 MP f/1.8 units (Sony Exmor RS IMX 386).
-HDR is supported, but the device lacks phase-detection autofocus and optical image stabilization.
+HDR is supported, but the device lacks phase-detection, autofocus and optical image stabilization (OIS).
 When a picture is taken, each camera takes a separate image, then the images are combined and processed by a digital signal processor.
 Pictures can be taken in both JPEG and RAW formats and can be edited afterwards through Adobe Lightroom, which can be installed during setup.
 Additionally, the 9 has a Pro mode which simulates DSLR settings.
 A feature called Depth Map captures more than 1200 layers of depth data.
-Depth Map is enabled by the time-of-flight sensor and only works with JPEG and RGB photos.
+Depth Map is enabled by the time-of-flight sensor (ToF) and only works with JPEG and RGB photos.
 At the front, a 20 MP sensor is present with HDR.
+The 9 PureView is the only Android phone to have a penta-camera system.

 Software

 The Nokia 9 ships with Android One's version of Android 9 Pie pre-installed.

 In December 2019, HMD began to release Android 10 for the 9 PureView.

+In late 2021, Nokia announced cancelling all plans of ever upgrading it to Android 11 and beyond, and offered a discount for another Nokia smartphone instead to customers.